The Distribution of Knots in the Petaluma Model: Petaluma Knots are Knotted

 \begin{proof} Observe that knots and links given as petal diagrams are invariant under \emph{vertical rotation}, e.g.~$K_{2n+1}(\pi) = K_{2n+1}(\rho \circ \pi)$ where $\rho(i) = (i+1)\bmod (2n+1)$.
 Thus we may assume without loss of generality that $t = 2n$, so that the smoothing takes place between the two highest arcs in $\R^3$.

+Smoothing the top two arcs might introduce new crossing points to the diagram, in addition to the single multi-crossing point.
+However, since the smoothed arcs are above the rest, they can be taken outside, to the top part of the diagram, as demonstrated in Figure~\ref{fig-smooth}.
+This operation creates a petal diagram of the two-component link $L(\pi,\tau)$, with two large outer petals.

-In the following argument, we make use of two familiar manipulations on petal diagrams, shown in Figure~\ref{fig-moves}.
-First, we take outside the highest arc as in Figure~\ref{fig-moves}A. Now, the arc that is at height $2n$ can be any of the other $2n$ arcs in the diagram.
-Mark by a dotted line the unique petal overlapping that arc in the top part of the petal projection, as in Figure~\ref{fig-moves}B. One can verify that smoothing by $\tau = (2n\;\;2n+1)$ yields the $2$-component petal diagram of $L(\pi,\tau)$ shown in that figure.
+In order to study the permutation of the resulting petal link diagram, we equivalently describe the smoothing using the two steps shown in Figure~\ref{fig-moves}.
+First, we take outside the highest arc as in Figure~\ref{fig-moves}A. Now, the arc that is at height $2n$ can be any of the remaining $2n$ arcs above the center.
+Consider the unique petal continuing that arc in the top part of the petal projection.
+The smoothing by $\tau = (2n\;\;2n+1)$ is now performed by reconnecting this petal with the large outer petal.
+These are the dotted petals in Figure~\ref{fig-moves}B.